Ahmed-Khaled24/XML-SN-Analyzer/README.md

 - `Prettify` prettifies the xml data in the input window
 - `Minify` minified the input data in the input window
 - `To JSON`  takes xml data from input window
-`compact` shows a compact json in output window `non-compact` shows non-compact json in output window.  reference
+`compact` shows a compact json in output window.
+`non-compact` shows non-compact json in output window.  reference
 - `Compress` compresses the xml data and shows in output window (.tkf)
 - `Decompress` takes compressed data and shows it as prettified xml in output window